Ger Loughnane: Colleges

 As a boarder at St. Flannan's College in Ennis for five years, an experience he detested and described as being "like a jail", Loughnane excelled as a hurler.
 His sole success was the winning of a Munster under-15 championship medal.
 He was a Dean Ryan Cup and Harty Cup runner-up.

 Club

-Loughnane was in the twilight of his career when he enjoyed his greatest success as captain of the Feakle senior team.
+Loughnane was in the twilight of his career when he captained the Feakle senior team to their most successful season.
 Having lost their first championship decider in almost thirty years in 1987, Feakle reached a second successive final the following year.
 Ruan provided the opposition, however, a 1–17 to 1–10 victory gave Loughnane a championship medal.

-He also played with Wolfe Tones, Shannon for a spell.
+He also played with Wolfe Tones, Shannon.